PocketRent/hhvm-pgsql/README.md

 You may also need to restart HHVM to have the server pick up the extension.

+## HHVM 3.15.0

+The postgres extension is now included in HHVM.

 ## HHVM 3.14.0

 * Debian [8 (jessie)](https://github.com/PocketRent/hhvm-pgsql/raw/releases/3.14.0/debian/jessie/pgsql.so)